5 Days in Iceland: Ultimate Iceland Winter Itinerary

 This itinerary assumes you arrive first thing in the morning on your first day.
 If you don’t, feel free to adjust your schedule as necessary.

-P.S.
-If you need a recommendation for a place to stay in Reykjavik, I highly recommend Hotel Von!
+If you need a recommendation for a place to stay in Reykjavik, here are my top picks:

 While Blue Lagoon is a family-friendly tourist attraction, Sky Lagoon boasts a more serene, relaxing experience.
 It’s famous for its 7-step ritual that takes you through a hot spring, a cold plunge, a sauna, a steam room, and more!

-If this doesn’t sound like your cup of tea, Blue Lagoon is also a great choice!
+If this doesn’t sound like your cup of tea, Blue Lagoon is also a great, classic choice!

 After you finish up at Sky Lagoon, make your way back to your hotel in Reykjavik and check into your room.
 Take a shower or a nap if needed, as you’ll need your energy for this evening!